bsingr/opal/gems/opalite/README.md

 Output
 ======

-Each output file is located within the opal_name-1.0.0.opalite/ directory (by default) from the base of the gem.
+Each output file is located within the opal_name-1.0.0.opal/ directory (by default) from the base of the gem.
 The generated files include:

-* opal_name-1.0.0.js - opalite with all code etc in JSON format (wrapped)
+* opal_name-1.0.0.js - opal with all code etc in JSON format (wrapped)
 * opal_name-1.0.0-test.js - all test files (taken from gemspec)
 * opal_name-1.0.0-resources.js - all resources (images) in w3c datauri format
 * opal_name-1.0.0-resources-mhtml.js - all resources in mhtml (ie7) format